dannythehat/ranksmart/README.md

 # 🚀 RankSmart 2.0 - AI-Powered SEO Content Optimizer

-> **The Ultimate AI SEO Tool for iGaming Affiliates & Webmasters**
+> **The World's Best AI SEO Tool for iGaming Affiliates & Webmasters**

 Transform your content from good to exceptional with AI-powered SEO analysis, automated fixes, and intelligent content rewriting.
+Built with modern web technologies, hosted on GitHub Pages, powered by serverless architecture.

 ---